-We, modern people, too often forget our great stories- our animating principles, our responsibility to those who came before us, and to those who’ll come after.
+We too often forget our great stories.
+Our animating principles, our responsibility to those who came before us, and to those who’ll come after.
 We gleefully take sledgehammers to the pylons which hold up this miraculous civilization- built on the exertion and blood of our ancestors.
-We eschew that wisdom which has been passed down to us and refuse to take seriously the notion that maybe our predecessors knew what they were talking about.
+We eschew that wisdom which has been passed down to us and refuse to take seriously the notion that maybe our predecessors may have known something we don’t.
 We burn our Library of Alexandria daily.
 We do this at our peril.

-On this rainy Memorial Day remember all the men and women who died in service to the ideal that is America.
-America has over 600,000 war dead since her founding- Americans have been laid to rest in cemeteries across the world, each headstone marking is a library set aflame, a life crying out for remembrance.
+On this rainy Memorial Day remember all the men and women who died in service to an ideal.
+America has over 600,000 war dead since her founding.
+Americans have been laid to rest in cemeteries across the world, each headstone marks a library set aflame, a life crying out for remembrance.

 Tell their stories; it is only by our continuing interest that we prop up these great libraries, that we unearth what has been long buried.
 Consider with gratitude the lives we all live by their exertions and sacrifice.
 Consider how best to honor that sacrifice- how we each can live so that the dead that built this country did not die in vain.